-The following is to be read to the players once everyone is ready to begin.
+Read the following to the players once everyone is ready to begin.

 A warm breeze blows across your brow, reminding you that the summer is far from over.
 The people of Highfolk do not appear to mind however, at least not while the midsummer week of Richfest is in full swing.
 All the markets in town are a bustle with activity but close early so that the festivities can commence and run deep into the night.
 It is a time of celebration for all to enjoy, a time of relaxation after long months of work in the fields.